zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 > "The soul in the work requires that living being.
 It cannot be simulated because it is not a pattern.
 It is the trace of existence."

-> "Every creative act is a birth—the emergence of something that did not exist into existence."
+> "Every creative act is a birth, the emergence of something that did not exist into existence."

 ---